NitorCreations/OperationChina2013/README.md

 ## HTTP server ##

 You can start a http server that serves the slides by adding ```-Dhttpport={port}```.
-Navigating to the root of that server will then load all of the slides.
+Navigating to the root of that server will then give you the default index page with links to the contexts.

 There are four contexts for the http server.
  * ```default``` shows the default index page.
 I put it ```src/main/resources/index-default.html```